-Dr De Silva utilises his own modified facelift technique that uses a double-layered lifting that restores the youthful position of the soft tissue muscle layer (SMAS) underlying the skin.
+Dr De Silva utilises his own customised facelift technique that uses a double-layered deep-plane lifting that restores the youthful position of the face with respect to the natural lines and golden ratio.
 This technique was developed from his experience from training in London Los Angeles and New York.
 Currently, he is publishing his technique as lead editor in a new multi-disciplinary book that includes international experts in facial cosmetic surgery.
 A double-layered closure gives a more permanent lift designed to last many years and creates a natural look as it avoids tension on the skin, which is one of the hallmarks of surgery other single-layered techniques.
 All faces change with time and at different speeds dependent on environmental and genetic factors.
 Dr De Silva’s technique uses a smaller incision that is hidden in the natural creases of the skin, behind the ear and in the hairline

 Dr De Silva tailors the facelift to an individual’s patients facial ageing, underlying bone structure and soft tissue changes.
 In some patients’ faces, particularly men, restoration of the neck curvature is important, and Dr De Silva may use a double stitching imbrication technique to enhance the result.
 Sometimes a natural look is about what not to do, in men over pulling off the soft tissues in the cheek does reduce lines in the face (e.g. nasolabial folds), however, can result in the feminisation of the male face.
 Dr De Silva tailors his technique to the features of the face, keeping a natural look is a combination of technique and artistry, Dr De Silva may suggest focusing entirely on a neck lift in some faces.